-Appendix 1.1 Degree programme-specific learning outcomes - Basic Knowledge
+Appendix I.1 Degree programme-specific learning outcomes - Basic Knowledge

-The Bachelor's graduate in Physics has:
+The Bachelor's graduate in Applied Physics has:

 - 1.1.
 Knowledge of the most important subjects in the field of

 - a) Classical Mechanics / Relativity

 - b) Electromagnetism

 - c) Quantum Physics

 - d) Thermodynamics

 - e) Statistical Physics

 - f) Wave phenomena, Oscillations and Optics

-- g) Structure and properties of matter
+- g) Structure and Properties of Matter

 - h) Calculus, Linear Algebra and Numerical Mathematics

 - 1.2.
-Knowledge of topics in at least one of the following research fields
+Knowledge of

-- a) Theoretical Physics
+- a) Principles of design

-- b) Particle Physics
+- b) Continuum Mechanics

-- c) Nano Physics

-- d) Energy and Environment

-- e) Life and Health

-- 1.3.
-Achieved in the Minor, a deeper knowledge of subjects within their own discipline or a broad general knowledge of a different discipline.

-Appendix 1.2 Degree programme-specific learning outcomes - Skills faculty of mathematics and natural sciences
+Appendix I.2 Degree programme-specific learning outcomes - Skills

-The Bachelor's graduate in Physics is able to:
+The Bachelor's graduate in Applied Physics is able to:

-- 2.1. estimate the orders of magnitude of various physical processes, - 2.2. use specific software, such as a programming language or a (symbolical) software package, - 2.3. setup and carry out an experiment, while taking into account the safety and environmental issues. - 2.4. analyze experimental data in a proper and ethical manner, including an error analysis.
+- 2.1. estimate the orders of magnitude of various physical processes, - 2.2. use specific software, such as a programming language or a (symbolic) software package, - 2.3. measure mechanical, electric, magnetic and optical properties of materials, while taking into account the safety and environmental issues, - 2.4. calculate with models / mathematical models with design as a purpose.